-RVs vary a little more in their set up times.
+RVs vary a little more in their setup times.
 If you have a tiny trailer, you’ll have to do things like unhitching and putting down stabilizer jacks.
 If you’re in a Class B motorhome, you really don’t have to do much at all!
 A large motorhome may take more time, considering you have to deal with slide-outs, awnings, and more.

-The thing that sets the two types of camping apart in terms of set up is packing.
+The thing that sets the two types of camping apart in terms of setup is packing.
 With an RV, oftentimes, all you have to do is get in and go!
 Packing for a tent camping trip is a little more involved, as you have to pack in every piece separately.

-Comfort Levels in RVs vs. Tents
+Comfort levels in RVs vs tents

 If you’re looking for comfort, RVs have tents beat.

 There’s only so much you can do to make yourself comfortable in a small tent.
-Sleeping options are usually on the ground or on hard cots.
+Sleeping options are usually on the ground or hard cots.
 There’s no climate control, and only a thin layer of fabric protects you from the elements on the outside.
-Cooking is done on a separate grill or on the open fire.
+Cooking is done on a separate grill or an open fire.
 Bathrooms are communal ones provided by the campground or simply behind a tree.
 Still, many love tent camping for this reason.
 It’s a great way to get connected to the great outdoors and experience nature up close and personal.

 RVs offer varying levels of comfort, but even the most basic options are usually cushier than a tent.
 RVs come with full amenities like kitchens, beds, dinettes, and sometimes full bathrooms.
 They also provide more protection from the elements and often include heating or air conditioning.
 Most RVs also have the capability to be hooked up to electricity, water, and sewer.
 It’s basically a small home on wheels!
 If you’re looking for a true glamping experience, you can rent a luxury RV and stay at a resort instead of an ordinary campsite.